William Bizzell: University of Oklahoma

 In 1926, he headed to Norman, Oklahoma to become president of the University of Oklahoma effective July 1 of that year.
 He made many changes during his 15 years as president.
 In his first five years, he organized the utilities department at the university (previously, workmen reported directed to the university president for even the most trivial matters); oversaw vast improvements to the university's library system (for which the main library in the heart of the campus bears his name); presided over the building of Oklahoma Memorial Stadium and the McCasland Field House along with athletic director Bennie Owen; oversaw the new liberal arts building; approved the creation of the School of Religion; reorganized the School of Journalism; helped get funding for the creation of the University Medical Center in Oklahoma City, Oklahoma; established the University Press; increased the salary of the faculty; converted the School of Business from a two-year program to a four-year program and renamed it the College of Business Administration; and saw the building of the new Oklahoma Memorial Union.
 By 1934, the university was the tenth largest state institution in the nation and 24th largest institution of higher learning in the nation.
 The latter part of his presidency saw the construction of the new business administration building, the new biological sciences building, and the creation of the new University of Oklahoma Foundation.
 Bizzell was also a powerful orator.
 He was elected president of the National Association of State Universities; he received the Medal of Excellence from Columbia University; and he was selected from all college presidents as the one to write the article on higher education for the Encyclopedia Americana.

 Retirement and death

 In the spring of 1940, he announced his resignation to be effective the next year.
 The Board of Regents invited him to remain on the staff as president emeritus and head of the sociology department.
-Just three years after resigned as president of the university, Bizzell died in Norman on May 13, 1944.
+Just three years after he resigned as president of the university, Bizzell died in Norman on May 13, 1944.